256-bit AES Encryption for SSL and TLS: Maximal Security

 And there alternatives to AES?

 There are many alternative ciphers that can be used in SSL and TLS.
 The “next most secure” cipher that is commonly used is “128-bit RC4“.
-This is a very fast cipher, but is subject to many different types of attacks.
+This is a very fast cipher, but is subject to many different types of attacks — though none of them are yet practical.
 For example, on reason WEP wireless encryption is so poor is the way that it uses RC4 encryption.
 Even WPA wireless security which uses RC4 is showing signs of stress.

 RC4 encryption is felt very weak by most security researchers and is not recommended for use.
 However, it is still “second best” to AES in the list of commonly used ciphers and widely used.

 Due to The Beast attack, you will find that your connection to many good web sites are now using RC4 instead of AES256, which they were using in the past.
 Some say that RC4 now accounts for 50% or more of SSL web traffic.
 This os “OK” for now … until all the browser vendors catch up and (a) support TLS v1.2 ciphers and mitigate the Beast properly in their browsers.

 How is the cipher chosen in an SSL or TLS session?

 In general, when an SSL client, such as an email program or web browser, connects to a server and wishes to use SSL or TLS, the client sends the server a list of encryption ciphers that it supports.
 The server then goes through the list, in order, and chooses the first match that it also supports.
 Usually, the client orders the list with the most secure methods first, so that the most secure method supported by both the client and server is selected.
 Sometimes, the client orders the list based on other criteria to make a compromise between security and speed; this can result in a sub-optimal cipher being chosen.